ScanMix: Learning from Severe Label Noise via Semantic Clustering and Semi-Supervised Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work we presented ScanMix, a novel training strategy to address severe label noise via semantic clustering and semi-supervised learning.
-We compared our model to SOTA methods on severe noise rate scenarios for CIFAR-10 and CIFAR-100 and also on the large-scale data set WebVision.
-Results showed that our proposed ScanMix outperformed SOTA methods, with 27\% improvement for 90\% symmetric noise on CIFAR-100 and 15\% on CIFAR-10.
-Our approach also produced superior results for asymmetric and semantic noise, which are regarded to be much more challenging noise types.
-The results showed that the semantic clustering is crucial to deal with severe noise rate and semantic noise.
+In this work we presented ScanMix, a novel training strategy that produces superior robustness to severe label noise and competitive robustness to non-severe label noise problems, compared with the SOTA.
+Results on CIFAR-10/-100, Red Mini-ImageNet, Clothing1M and WebVision showed that our proposed ScanMix outperformed SOTA methods, with large improvements particularly in severe label noise problems.
+Our approach also produced superior results for semantic noise and real-world web label noise, which are regarded to be the most challenging noise types.
+These results show evidence for our claims in Section~\ref{sec:introduction}, that SSL noisy label learning methods (e.g., DivideMix~\citep{li2020dividemix}) depend on an effective way to classify clean and noisy samples, which works well for small noise rates, but not for severe noise rates.
+Semantic clustering methods (e.g., SCAN~\citep{SCAN}) ignore labels, enabling them to work well for severe noise rates, but poorly for low noise.
+Hence, our ScanMix explores the advantages of SSL and semantic clustering to achieve SOTA results for severe label noise rates, while being competitive for non-severe label noise.